ncatlab/nlab-content/pages/3/3/0/0/33/content.md

 #Further discussion#

-A bit of $n$-Caf&#233; discussion on this subject can be found here:
+A bit of $n$-Caf&eacute; discussion on this subject can be found here:

 * [[John Baez]], [_What is categorification?_](http://golem.ph.utexas.edu/category/2008/10/what_is_categorification.html)